vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 what compiler it needs without depending on the developer to read the docs, set the necessary exports and what not.

-There are many such good intents badly designed in meson.
-To be sure however, I understand that build systems are complex, and requires an enormous effort and community to get it right.
-My ranting is in no way an attempt to throw shade at *meson*.
-I appreciate that I managed to build an artefact out of an ad hoc project structure using *meson* and that is fricking cool.
+My ranting here is in no way an attempt to throw shade at *meson*.
+I managed to build an artefact out of an ad hoc project structure using *meson* and that is to be appreciated, and I do.

 In summary, my hunt for a perfect build system for C/C++ projects is not over.
-I really hoped that `meson` could be it.
-Unfortunately it is not because imo it violates the `principle of least surprise` step after step after a mere few steps of using it.
+I had hopes that it would end at `meson`.
+Unfortunately, it violates the `principle of least surprise` step after step after a mere few steps of using it.
 For a harried developer who just wants to build software, that is increasingly becoming complex, `meson` adds complexity for no good reason (that my attention deficited mind can comprehend).

 ## Epilog
 To be able to override the default compiler that *meson* uses, one must